udaykamboj/ModernNewTab/README.md

 4. **Test the Extension**

-1. Open a new tab in Chrome
+1. Open a new tab in Chrome/Edge
 2. You should see the QuickTab interface instead of the default new tab
 3. Click "Customize Settings" to configure your preferences